• About

 Women’s History Month: Celebrating the Trailblazers of Costa Mesa

-As we celebrate Women’s History Month this March, we’re spotlighting the incredible women shaping Costa Mesa.
+As we celebrate Women’s History Month this March, we’re spotlighting the incredible women who have influenced Costa Mesa’s past, present, and future.
 From city government to entertainment, shopping, and hospitality, these women are true trailblazers making a lasting impact on our community.

 Costa Mesa’s Hospitality Leaders

-Leading Costa Mesa’s top hotels are six women general managers who are raising the bar on hospitality.
+Leading Costa Mesa’s top hotels are seven women General Managers who are raising the bar on hospitality.

 Teresa Reynoso de Gonzalez, matriarch of Northgate Market, was the quiet force behind one of Southern California’s greatest immigrant success stories.
 While her family built their first Anaheim store in 1980, she raised 10 children alone in Mexico before reuniting with them.
 Her wisdom kept the family united as Northgate grew to 42 stores, including the beloved Mercado Gonzalez in Costa Mesa.
 A mother, mediator, and pillar of strength, Doña Teresa’s legacy lives on in every Northgate aisle and family meal it brings together.

 Linda Sadeghi is the visionary behind The LAB, Costa Mesa’s most unique retail and dining destination.
 With over 30 years in business, she transformed a former night-vision goggle factory into an artsy, urban space that challenges retail monotony and supports creativity.
-Today, The LAB stands as a beacon for female entrepreneurs and a must-visit stop on any Costa Mesa itinerary.
+Today, The LAB stands as a beacon for female entrepreneurs and a must-visit stop on any Costa Mesa itinerary, with exciting new retail concepts coming later this year.

-Molly Unger – General Manager, South Coast Plaza
+Molly Unger: General Manager at South Coast Plaza

-For the first time in over 50 years, a woman is leading South Coast Plaza—Molly Unger.
-With years of experience managing high-profile retail destinations like Westfield Century City and Westfield UTC, she now oversees the West Coast’s largest shopping destination.
-Her deep knowledge of luxury retail and customer experience keeps South Coast Plaza at the top of its game.
+For the first time in over 50 years, a woman is leading South Coast Plaza.
+With years of experience managing high-profile retail destinations like Westfield Century City and Westfield UTC, Molly Unger now oversees the West Coast’s largest shopping destination.
+Home to more than 250 boutiques, including multiple flagship stores, South Coast Plaza generates over $2 billion in annual sales.
+Molly’s deep knowledge of luxury retail and customer experience keeps South Coast Plaza at the top of its game.

 Bessie Nell Lounsberry was a dedicated civic leader in Costa Mesa, contributing to the city’s growth through her volunteer efforts.
 She played a key role in creating the city directory, promoting voter registration, and leading a beautification campaign that resulted in planting over 1,000 trees.
 Her tireless work earned her the Costa Mesa Historical Society’s Living Memorial Award in 1973.

 The women shaping Costa Mesa are not only leading, but also redefining industries, inspiring change, and strengthening our community.
-Thank you for your passion, hard work, and the positive impact you bring to our city.
+Thank you for the passion, hard work, and positive impact you bring to our city.